 What it is

-A zero-dependency single-file HTML application served by nginx.
+A zero-dependency, single-file HTML application served by nginx.
 All SQL execution is driven by the Flink SQL Gateway REST API.
 Results stream live into the browser.
 Session state is managed client-side in localStorage.

-Who it's for
+Who it is for

 Open source

-Created by Nestor A. A — open source project under the MIT license.
+Created by Nestor A. A — open source under the MIT license.
 Community contributions and issue reports welcome at github.com/coded-streams/strlabstudio.

 Kube Operator